 atmospheric turbulence, but not being able to magnify enough to properly view

-high resolution targets.
-For instance, I have a 30 inch long Newtonian
+instance, I have a 30 inch long Newtonian telescope.

-telescope.
-It's super for observing wide star fields, but even with a
+It's super for observing wide star fields, but even with a relatively short

 The Barlow Lens To The Rescue

-One easy way to get that boost is to use a Barlow lens.
+A Barlow lens is the easy way to get that boost.
 The image above

 cycles through a series of images to illustrate what a Barlow lens does when